Genetic Phylogeny

 Prior to analysis, the sequences of corresponding genes from each animal must be placed in register (aligned) with each other so that homologous sites within each sequence can be compared.
 However, sequence divergences may be sufficiently large that unambiguous alignments cannot be achieved, and different alignments may lead to different inferred relationships.
 Additionally, the data are often sufficiently noisy that there may be a lack of strong statistical support for important groupings.
 1

-The article then discusses a figure detailed similarities and differences in 18s rRNA sequences which show that mollusks (scallops) are more closely related to deuterostomes (sea urchins) than arthropods (brine shrimp).
+The article goes on to present similarities and differences in 18s rRNA sequences which show that mollusks (scallops) are more closely related to deuterostomes (sea urchins) than arthropods (brine shrimp).
 Of course, this is not too surprising.
 Intuitively, a scallop seems more like a sea urchin than a shrimp.
 So, the 82% correlation between the scallop and sea urchin is not surprising.
 However, in this light it is surprising is that a tarantula (also an arthropod) has a 92% correlation with the scallop.
 Here we have two different arthropods, a shrimp and an tarantula.
 How can a scallop be much more related to one type of arthropod and much less related to the other type of arthropod?
 This troubling thought led the authors of the Science article to remark:

 Different representative species, in this case brine shrimp or tarantula for the arthropods, yield wildly different inferred relationships among phyla.
 Both trees have strong bootstrap support (percentage at node). . .
 The critical question is whether current models of 18S rRNA evolution are sufficiently accurate to successfully compensate for long branch attraction between the animal phyla.
 Without knowing the correct tree ahead of time, this question will be hard to answer.
 However, current models of DNA substitution usually fit the data poorly . . .
 1

-There are many other interesting little problems concerning commonly used phylogenic tracing genes and proteins.
-For example, mammalian and amphibian "luteinizing hormone – releasing hormone" (LHRH) is identical.
+There are many other interesting little problems concerning commonly used phylogenic tracing genes and proteins - problems which have been known for some time now.
+For example, mammalian and amphibian "luteinizing hormone - releasing hormone" (LHRH) is identical.
 However, birds, reptiles, and certain fish have a different type of LHRH.
 Are humans therefore more closely related to frogs than to birds?
 Not according to standard evolutionary phylogeny trees.
 Again, the data does not match the classical theory in this particular situation.15

 Calcitonin (lowers blood calcium levels in animals) is another protein commonly used to determine phylogenies.
 Interestingly though humans differ from pigs by 18 of 32 amino acids, but by only 15 of 32 amino acids from the salmon.
 Are we therefore more closely related to fish than to other mammals like the pig?
 5